 Capilano Bridge Gift Shop Video

-The attraction has a really nice gift shop.
-It’s not inexpensive, but the products it sells are generally of very good quality.
+The attraction has an amazing gift shop.
+The products it sells are generally of very good quality.
 Items for sale include everything from Capilano Bridge-branded clothing to maple syrup, smoked salmon and other touristy souvenirs.

 To give you an idea of what the souvenirs look like in the gift store, check out the following short video clip.

-If you look carefully, in the video you’ll see the usual gift shop assortment of Canadian-themed stuffed animal toys, t-shirts, pyjamas and postcards.
+If you look carefully, in the video you’ll see Canadian-themed stuffed animal toys, T-shirts, pyjamas and postcards.
 You’ll also see the attraction’s selection of fudge for sale.
 When you visit the place in person, you’ll also find a whole lot more.

 People who like shopping for souvenirs will love this place!